-Tea Tuesday was inspired by Christine, a follower who lives in France, who was curious about English tea traditions.
+These tea talks were inspired by Christine, a follower who lives in France, who was curious about English tea traditions.
 Whether you take tea for pleasure, or for business as a rising business star entertaining clients, a little knowledge goes a long way.

 What Sort of Tea Drinker Are You?

 If you aren’t sure what sort of tea drinker you are then you are in luck.
 Online Stores, Inc. and The English Tea Store Blog have created quizzes to help you decide.

 Queen Elizabeth II celebrates her birthday twice, God bless her.
 She celebrates privately in April, and publicly celebrated in June.
 It was on her 21st birthday that she declared her dedication service to her people.

 25th Anniversary of MATE/FCC

 Lord D and I played a minor role of service to The Queen on Her Birthday, serving as official escorts to the Honorable David Onley, Lieutenant Governor of Ontario and his wife, Ruth Ann.
 His Honor serves as The Queen’s representative in Ontario, so we shouldn’t have been surprised that there is much protocol involved.
 But with the guidance of Peter Patry, Aide De Camp walked us through the process with much patience.